zainabmelh/guide-articles/articles/Certificates/create-a-bootstrap-row/index.md

 ---
-title: "Create a Bootstrap Row"
+title: Create A Bootstrap Row
-parent: "certificates-guide"
 ---
 Create a div element with the class row.

     <div class="row"></div>